cobrex1/GBooster/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**
-A clear and concise description of what the bug is.
+A clear and concise description of what the feature is.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the feature.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the feature here.